MatteoPM/481-Assignment/README.md

    ![image](https://github.com/user-attachments/assets/e9052e97-2804-4a3b-ac57-b6295217bfa4)
 3. Refresh to regenerate the default data.

+## Planned Walkthroughs

+As requested, we have several pre-planned sequences of operations you may perform on the application to get a feel for its functions.
+To get the full uCal Engage experience, please perform the following walkthroughs in order!

 ### 1. Sending Direct Messages
 When you first visit the application, you'll be logged in as "Joseph Ballance", our primary user for demo purposes.
 Joseph happens to have already received a DM from a friend, as indicated by the red notification dots.
 We'll first respond to our friend, then message some others.